contexto

 100,00%

-1. All these initiatives are related to the operationalization of the community relations strategy and the reduction of social impacts involving the following processes: Operational Dialogue, socio-environmental investment programs/projects, community engagement processes, and socio-environmental impact management processes.
+1. These initiatives focus on implementing the community relations strategy and minimizing social impacts through processes such as Operational Dialogue, socio-environmental investment programs/projects, community engagement activities, and socio-environmental impact management processes.

-2. In this item, the social impacts that are influenced by Suzano in the territories do not influence the gender context, considering the company's operational perspectives and business model.
+2. The social impacts Suzano has in the territories do not affect the gender context, given the company's operational perspectives and business model.

 Percentage of operations requiring consultation with the local community, by region¹